-List any prior W's D's, C-'s or F's in the course and the semester occurred.
+List any prior W's D's, C's or F's in the course and the semester occurred.

-During the (fall or spring), (Year), semester, I was unsuccessful in RAD/CLE,,
+During the (fall or spring), (Year), semester, I was unsuccessful in RAD/CLE,, documents, work/house/childcare/other responsibilities, etc.) (copies only please).
+Also attach a copy of your current transcript.

 Describe your situation in this space and attach supportive documents.
-(I.e. police reports, restraining orders, court documents, medical documents, work/house/childcare/other responsibilities, etc.)
+(I.e. police reports, restraining orders, court documents, medical